plausible/docs/docs/shopify-integration.md

 <img alt="Add Plausible to Shopify" src={useBaseUrl('img/add-custom-code-to-shopify.png')} />

 * In the "Layout" folder, select your "theme.liquid" file and [paste your Plausible snippet](https://plausible.io/docs/plausible-script) in the "**Head Code**" section.
 We display your snippet during the process of adding a new site to your account.
-You can also see the snippet within the "**Site Installation**" area of the "**General** section in your [site settings](website-settings.md).
+You can also see the snippet within the "**Site Installation**" area of the "**General**" section in your [site settings](website-settings.md).

 <img alt="Add Plausible Analytics script to Shopify" src={useBaseUrl('img/add-plausible-script-to-shopify.png')} />